-Often by the time I'm retained, the unit owner and tenant have already received the first warning letter from the Corporation's solicitors, at a cost of about $600 tacked on to their common element costs.
+Often by the time I'm retained, the unit owner and tenant have already received the first warning letter (basically a form letter) from the Corporation's solicitors, at a cost of about $800 tacked on to their common element costs.
 The first thing I do is write the Corporation's counsel, advise them that I've been retained to commence proceedings at the Landlord and Tenant Board, and ask them to forebear until such time as the proceeding has concluded.

 Usually an N5 notice is drafted and served.
 If the tenants correct their offending behaviour within the 7 days following service, the notice becomes void and you cannot file an application to the LTB.
 The Corporation may wonder why you haven't moved on with an eviction application.
 It's up to the paralegal to explain to the corporation and their solicitors what the Landlord and Tenant Board process entails.

 What if after a hearing, the Landlord and Tenant Board decides not to evict?
 Assuming that the paralegal retained for the LTB proceeding has acted properly and the Board still chose not to evict, it's likely that by simply making a good faith attempt to evict the tenant based on their conduct,this will protect the owner against the costs of a compliance order.
 I've noticed in a lot of the condo cases recently based on s.134 applications, the Courts are wary of the high costs charged to the corporation (which flow through to the unit owner) as there is really no incentive for the law firm or condo corporation to keep costs down.
 There is a trend towards condo corporations pulling the s.134 trigger too quickly.